-Shallow depth of field is when only your main subject is in focus and the background appears blurred.
+A shallow depth of field is when only your main subject is in focus and the background appears blurred.
 AfterFocus provides a very user-friendly way of achieving this effect.

 9. Lens Distortions

-All of the effects are derived from optically-captured elements, including actual sunlight (Light Hits collection), haze (Fog collection), fragments of glass (Legacy collection), as well as a unique “Shimmer” collection.
+What really sets Lens Distortions apart from other similar apps is that all of the filters/overlays are created from actual photos of those same elements, including actual sunlight (Light Hits collection), haze (Fog collection), fragments of glass (Legacy collection), as well as a unique “Shimmer” collection.

 Lens Distortions is available for FREE from the App Store, but it only comes with a basic collection of effects.
 Additional effects are available as in-app purchases, and they’re definitely worth it.

-If you’re not already familiar with masking and layering images, this app does require a bit of experimentation to learn, but it really isn’t that hard and can be learned in less than 30 minutes.
+If you’re not already familiar with masking and layering images, this app does require a bit of experimentation to learn, but it really isn’t that hard and can be mastered in less than 30 minutes.